shimazahabi/Tic-Tac-Toe/README.md

 # Options
 * You should create an account !
 You and your opponent can have a win-loss-tie record.
 * You can change the default settings of the game. (size of the board (n * m), win status, blocked cells...)
+* You can restart the game.
+* Ansi colors for colorful console.
+* Clears the console.

 # Enjoy the game :)